 How to Use Evidence Gap Maps:

-Here you will find USAID ECCN’s Evidence Gap Maps, an approach to our objective to build evidence and capacity to increase equitable access to education in crisis and conflict-affected environments.
-These two maps focus on Safer Learning Environments (SLE); specifically a) Internal Threats (focusing on school-related gender-based violence (SRGBV) as a distinct type of threat that exists only within a school and as a result of peer-to-peer and teacher-to-student dynamics, all of which are ultimately linked to gender); b) External Threats (including gang violence and education under attack).
-A third map related to SLE (Environmental Threats) is under development.
-Below you will find a brief description and to the right a supplementary video describing how these maps were developed, and how to use these maps.
+Here you will find USAID Education in Crisis and Conflict Network's (ECCN's) Evidence Gap Maps, an approach to our objective to build evidence and capacity to increase equitable access to education in crisis-and-conflict-affected environments.
+These four maps focus on Safer Learning Environments (SLE); specifically a) internal threats (including gang violence that emanates from within the school and SRGBV); b) external threats (including SRGBV on the way to/from school, gang violence, armed conflict and ideological attacks on education); c) environmental threats that are related to physical health and d) environmental threats that are related to various natural hazards.
+Below you will find a brief description and, to the right, a supplementary video describing how these maps were developed and how to use them.

 Audience for Maps: The maps are intended to provide evidence-based resources to practitioners that can be helpful in planning and implementing programs around the particular theme of that map.
 In particular, the practitioner can use these resources for further contextual understanding when faced with a new threat that was not originally anticipated or researched.
 The maps are also intended to be helpful for researchers in identifying evidence gaps to better see where new research is needed.

 Improving the Maps with the Community of Practice: It is important to note that the maps are in a preliminary phase – a gap does not indicate that there is no evidence (and thus requires more research to fill it), but rather it represents the evidence that we know about.
 As such, these two gap maps are a first step to build momentum around collecting, sharing, and using evidence related to safer learning environments.
 ECCN will continue to collect additional evidence that exists in order to populate this map more completely.
 Only then can actual gaps in evidence be seen, which will then show us where additional research is needed to fill those gaps.